aeknt/exsh/README.md

 `var -r` deletes all interactive mode variables

 unlike `define` it cant execute command directly after it, and define unlike `var` cant share variables between multiple commands in interactive mode

+var script is there because with it you can do thing such as

+`ifthenelse { test -f /etc/doas.conf } { var -s doas yes } { var -s doas no }` in interactive session, you cant do similiar thing with inbuild function because functions in exsh still sucks

 customizing: